cloud-foundations-on-aws/cloud-foundations-templates/identity/README.md

 # Identity Management and Access Control

+> **Notice:** This repository provides sample scripts, templates, policies, etc. They are not intended to be or supported as solutions, but serve as a helpful reference for building your own landing zone solution.

 The following directory contains various templates, examples, policies, and scripts that can help you establish your foundational [identity management and access control capability](https://aws.amazon.com/solutions/guidance/identity-management-and-access-control-on-aws/) in your cloud environment.
 Please refer to the following table for a quick description of each solution within the directory:

 | Example | Description | Type |